Simulation-Software-Engineering/Lecture-Material/building-and-packaging/material/cmake.md

 Why not directly use makefiles?

-> CMake can do many more things, is more flexible, avoids complex patterns, and is, thus, more readable
+> CMake can do many more things, is more flexible, avoids complex patterns, and is, thus, more readable.
-> ... but Make is also powerful and there are people loving it ... in the end, you need a certain understanding of both
+> But Make is also powerful and there are people loving it ... in the end, you need a certain understanding of both.

 Are there alternatives?

 > Yes, `autotools`, `scons`, ...

 Will you explain and discuss the differences in detail?